Yossi Cohen: Assessments

+Personal life

-Cohen and his wife Aya have four children.
+Cohen lives in Modi'in-Maccabim-Re'ut and is a Masorti Jew.
+He and his wife Aya have four children.
 One of his sons, Yonatan, is a former officer in Unit 8200 and has cerebral palsy.
 He also has one granddaughter.
-Cohen lives in Modi'in-Maccabim-Re'ut and is a Masorti Jew.
+He is also a marathon runner and is known as 'The Model' for his stylish appearance.